 Converting the total energy target we have in kWh to the power capacity we need in kW requires a bit of math.
-It's also very much dependent on your location.
+It’s also very much dependent on your location.
 Fortunately Sunmetrix Discover is here to help you.
 With a few clicks, you can determine the required system size for your home.
-Denver, with a solar score of 62, has ample solar radiation to meet the 500 kWh target.
+Denver has ample solar radiation to meet the 500 kWh target.
 Bingo!
 By adjusting the power capacity slider in Sunmetrix Discover, you can easily see that a system size of about 4 kW will generate about 6,000 kWh per year, or 500 kWh per month on average.
 However, it is important to note that this is just an average monthly figure.
-Some months you'll generate and/or consume more than your average consumption of 500 kWh and some months less.
+Some months you’ll generate and/or consume more than your average consumption of 500 kWh and some months less.
 Keeping your connection to the grid will help you balance your consumption and solar electricity generation on an annual basis.

 Now that we know our target size of 4 kW, the next step is to determine how many solar panels we need.
 Most solar panels used for residential rooftop installations are in the 230 – 300 W DC power range.
 However, certain manufacturers, such as Sanyo and SunPower, offer more efficient solar panels that for the same physical size can provide up to 345 W DC (if you would like to learn more about solar panel efficiency, check out an article we wrote earlier).
 Note that the DC output values are based on laboratory conditions (also called standard test conditions), when the panels are outdoors and exposed to the elements with ever-changing solar radiation conditions, the output levels may be slightly lower than the advertised amounts.